b0494b0494/grpc-sample-minimal/README.md

 5.  **Access the Web Application:** Open your web browser and go to `http://localhost:8080`.
     - The React application will load, and you can interact with the gRPC services through its UI.
     - Navigate to the **Files** page to test file operations:
-      - **Upload**: Select a file and upload it to the chosen storage provider
+      - **Upload**: Select a file (click or drag and drop) and upload it to the chosen storage provider
       - **List**: View all uploaded files with their metadata (filename, size, namespace)
+      - **Preview**: Preview image, PDF, and text files directly in the browser
       - **Download**: Download files from storage
       - **Delete**: Remove files from storage and database
     - Navigate to the **OCR** page to process images and documents: